sim2real/sim2real.github.io/index.md

 ## Updates

+2020-07-13: **Post-Workshop Update 1**.
+We'd love to send a thanks out to all debaters, authors, and participants that helped make this workshop so great!
+Thanks folks! :) Also we've uploaded the poster teasers that the authors provided (see the section "<a href="#papers">Accepted Papers</a>").

 2020-07-11: **Debates premiering soon**.
 Thanks to all our speakers for delivering three absolutely amazing debates!
 The debate videos will premiere on July 12th, 12 am PST on youtube: [Sim2Real Debates](https://www.youtube.com/watch?v=Q-rsvVr2CjE&list=PLKUnyDCkD3O_BHMiGuP7V38KEUSzVGJb0).

 2020-07-11: **Accepted papers are online**.
 Congratulations to authors who had their papers accepted at the sim2real workshop at RSS 2020!
 Full list of papers [below](#papers)